Shariar076/shariar076/README.md

 -->
 - 🔭 I’m currently working as a Senior AI Research Engineer at Celloscope Limited in Dhaka, Bangladesh
 - 🌱 I’m currently learning and pursuing the cutting-edge in Machine Learning and Natural Language Processing (NLP) 🧠
-- 💡 My background is in data science, machine learning, distributed computing and software developement
+- 💡 My background is in data science, machine learning, distributed computing and software development
 - 🚀 I specialize in exploring data-driven insights and developing intelligent solutions 📊🔬
 <!--
 - 👯 I’m looking to collaborate on ...